Kevin Watson Email & Phone Number

 What company does Kevin Watson work for?

-What is Kevin Watson's role at the current company?
+What is Kevin Watson's role at The Exploration Company?

-Kevin Watson's current role is Head of Spacecraft Flight Computing.
+Kevin Watson is listed as Head of Spacecraft Flight Computing at The Exploration Company.

 What is Kevin Watson's email address?